-The Secret to Sustainable Growth: Calculating Lifetime Value of A Customer
+The Secret to Sustainable Growth: Calculating the Life-Time Value of A Customer

 LTV is a simple but transformative concept.
 It represents the total revenue you can expect to earn from a single customer over the entire time they do business with you.
 By understanding your LTV, you can see past the immediate profit of a single sale and make strategic decisions for long-term growth.